 - provider is a local name of the directory service.
 You can name this element anything as long as it contains only letters, numbers, and underscores, and has a maximum of 64 characters. - driver is the name of the driver.
 The default location of all drivers is in \$SYBASE/\$SYBASE_OCS/lib.
-The LDAP directory driver is platform dependent, for example: - HP/UX libsybdldap.sl - HP Itanium libsybdldap.so - IBM RS/6000 libsybdldap.so - Sun Solaris platforms libsybdldap.so - Linux platforms libsybdldap.so - init-string is an initialization string for the driver.
+The LDAP directory driver is platform dependent, for example: - libsybdldap.sl for HP HP-UX PA-RISC. - libsybdldap.so for HP HP-UX Itanium, IBM AIX POWER, Sun Solaris platforms, and Linux platforms. - init-string is an initialization string for the driver.
 The value for init-string varies by driver.